Who we are

 The Friendship Way, FAA’s model for how things are done at the school, differentiates it from all other schools.
 This model explicitly lays out the academic and cultural norms and expectations for everyone in the school community.
 This methodology challenges scholars to explore their creativity while absorbing meaningful academic materials that prepare them for college, careers, and entrepreneurship.
 Integral to this curriculum is a focus on development of social/emotional skills and building positive relationships.
 Drawing on the school’s name and rich history, the FAA staff created The Friendship Way during the summer of 2017.
 The purpose of this model is to explicitly lay out academic and cultural norms and expectations for everyone in the FAA community.
 The Friendship Way comprises four interrelated pillars: Academics, Leadership, Family and Community Collaboration and Art Integration.
 At the heart of the model are FAA’s beliefs about the importance of friendship at school and in life.
 Core to The Friendship Way is the belief that the ability to build and sustain respectful relationships and enduring friendships is one of the most essential life skills.
 It is key to a successful personal and work life, and to being a competent, engaged citizen.
 Helping students develop the interpersonal skills necessary for effective relationships and friendships is interwoven throughout The Friendship Way.

-FAA has had 5 Executive Directors: Ethel Norewood (2000-2012), Dr. Nell Collier (2012-2015), Dr. B. Charvez Russell (2015-2021), and Carr Kpanyor (Interim 2021-2025), Kerry Kliman (2025-present)
+Our school has had only two Sponsors - the Minneapolis Public Schools - District 1 and the Pillsbury United Communities.
+FAA has had 5 Executive Directors: Ethel Norwood (2000-2012), Dr. Nell Collier (2012-2015), Dr. B. Charvez Russell (2015-2021), and Carr Kpanyor (Interim 2021-2025), Kerry Kliman (2025-present)

 First Location: Basement of Central Lutheran Church 2000-2004 K-4th Grades